 Media exposure is not just television.
-It includes mobile time, computer usage, iPad face time, screen time for homework, video games etc. When all these add up, it may be surprising to know that our children is far more engaged in media exposure than what we would assume.
+It includes mobile time, computer usage, iPad face time, screen time for homework, video games etc. When all these add up, it may be surprising to know that our children are far more engaged in media exposure than what we would assume.

 It is important that as parents we are informed about the topic instead of working on assumptions fed by the “normalised” digital environment around us.
 Only when we have knowledge are we more effective in monitoring their digital diet.